|A Place to Learn||A Place to Grow||A Place to Play|

-This one-week fun and intensive Robotics Camp will introduce students to building and programming robots.
-Students will learn mechanical design, construction, programming and teamwork skills as they work in small teams to build a competition-ready robot.
-Students will use the easy-to-learn MODKIT programming language to command the robot to move and react to its environment, accomplishing small challenges.
+During the one-week fun and intensive Robotics Camps, students explore fundamental engineering concepts and skills including mechanical design, construction, programming, and teamwork.
+Students are encouraged to work at their own pace both individually and in teams learning the basics of robotics.
+Students will also code using an easy-to-learn programming language to command the robot to move and react to its environment, accomplishing small challenges.
+Once basic mastery has been achieved, students will begin to build a competition-ready robot.
 At the end of the week, they will put their robots to the test at our mini VEX Robotics Tournament!
-The camp will be specially tailored to the age group.
+The camp will be specially tailored to the age group enrolled.
 Beginners are welcome; expert students will be challenged!

 Kick off your child’s summer at CSN!
 During our fun and interactive camp, children from ages 3-5 will have the opportunity to play and learn through our weekly themed activities.
 The children will continue to develop their literacy and math skills by participating in games, arts, crafts, and outdoor activities.
 These activities will help prepare your child for their upcoming school year.
 Our team of teachers are dedicated to making this summer both educational and fun.
 The camp is open to CSN and non-CSN students.
 Please note; children must be fully potty-trained, and parents will provide a lunch, snack, water bottle, and a change of clothes.